Introduction

 Notifications

 Keel can send notifications on successful or failed deployment updates.
 There are several types of notifications - trusted webhooks or Slack, Hipchat, Mattermost, Teams messages.
+Anything else (ntfy, Gotify, Telegram, Matrix, Pushover, OpsGenie, PagerDuty and more) is covered by Shoutrrr notifications.

 Notification types: